 Southwire focuses on creating shared value—enhancing our competitiveness while enhancing the economic and social conditions in the communities where we operate.
-Southwire’s approach to Giving Back seeks to positively affect the communities where we operate; to give time and talent in excess of financial contributions; and to benefit our customers’ communities, where we can.
-As community partners bettering the quality of life in the communities where we operate, we build goodwill.
+Through Giving Back opportunities, Southwire seeks to positively affect the communities where we operate; to give time and talent above and beyond financial contributions; and to benefit our customers’ communities where we can.
+As community partners, we aim to better the quality of life in the communities where we operate.
+In doing so, we also build goodwill.

 12 for Life®

 This award-winning cooperative education program for at-risk students combines traditional classroom instruction with jobs inside our manufacturing plant.
-By providing students with classroom instruction, on-the-job training, key work/life skills, mentoring and employment opportunities, Southwire helps participants stay in school, graduate and become successful, productive members of the workforce.
+By providing students with classroom teaching, on-the-job training, key work/life skills, mentoring and employment opportunities, Southwire helps participants stay in school, graduate and become successful, productive members of the workforce and society.
 Learn more on our Communities page.

 Project GIFT® (Giving Inspiration for Tomorrow)

-Southwire’s signature employee volunteer program, Project GIFT®, celebrated its tenth anniversary in October 2015.
-This program, a registered 501(c)(3) nonprofit, serves as the umbrella program for many of Southwire’s charitable- and service-related initiatives, such as Toys for Tots and Back to School.
-Employees become “Blackshirts” —named for the coveted shirts they earn—by volunteering in two or more community service events per year.
-Today, there are 645 Project GIFT® Blackshirts who volunteered 8,863 hours across our communities in 2015.
+Southwire’s employee volunteer program, Project GIFT, celebrated its 11th anniversary in October 2016.
+This program, a registered 501(c)(3), serves as the umbrella program for many of Southwire’s charitable- and service-related initiatives, such as Toys for Tots and Back to School.

-- Back to School.
-We reached our goal of hosting Back to School events at all of our communities a year earlier than planned, with all 24 Southwire communities participating in our Back to School program.
-Together, we distributed more than 21,000 bags of school supplies.
-Additionally, some locations provided free eye and allergy screenings.
+We maintained our goal of hosting Back to School events in our communities, with all 26 Southwire communities participating.
+Together, we distributed more than 23,000 bags of school supplies.
+Additionally, some locations provided free eye and allergy screenings and haircuts

 |Advance and improve educational opportunities and outcomes by working with educational institutions to achieve the following: